Husskaden/AI_infrastructure/AI_Assistant/How_to.md

 ````

-# Step 5: Understand how Embeddings work
+## Task 5: Test to understand how Embeddings work (skip in real world)
 Purpose: Learn how AI converts text to math BEFORE processing real docs in task 6

 **Semantic Embedding Transformation:**